UNCLASSIFIED (U)

 (c) (U) If a VWP traveler transits the United States to Canada, Mexico, or an adjacent island, and is not a resident of the destination country, any return trip through the United States must be within the original 90 days granted to the travel under the VWP.

-(d) (U) If the return trip from Canada, Mexico or the adjacent islands to the United States takes place more than 90 days after the traveler’s initial VWP admission to the United States, the traveler must be able to show that his intent in returning to the United States is not to circumvent the immigration law.
+(d) (U) If the return trip from Canada, Mexico or the adjacent islands to the United States occurs more than 90 days after the traveler’s initial VWP admission to the United States, the traveler must be able to show that their intent in returning to the United States is not to circumvent the immigration law.

 f.
 (U) VWP Nationality Requirements: